Jacreator/alx-low_level_programming/0x00-hello_world/README.md

-The file 4-put.c use the function put() to display string The file 5-printf.c use the function printf() to display string The file 6-size.c use the function sizeof() the size of char, int and other data types
+The file 4-put.c use the function put() to display string The file 5-printf.c use the function printf() to display string The file 6-size.c use the function sizeof() the size of char, int and other data types The  file 100-intel generates the assembly code (Intel syntax) of a C code and save it in an output file